 2. Quatrième Devant

 Quatrième Devant is where the dancer faces the audience with the working leg extended in the fourth position.
-The working leg is pointing on tendú to the front with the arms in second position and head facing the audience.
+The working leg is pointing on tendú to the front, with one arm in second position and the other arm either extended to the side or raised above the head to create a coordinated and balanced line, and the head facing the audience.

 3. Effacé Devant

 Effacé Devant is when the dancer stands angled to the audience, facing a corner.
 From this position, part of the dancer’s body is hidden.
 The leg further from the audience is the working leg and extended in the fourth position.
 The working leg is pointing on tendú to the front.
-In this position, the dancer’s arms are places in fourth position with the lower arm on the same side as the extended leg.
+In this position, the dancer’s arms are placed in fourth position, with the lower arm on the same side as the extended leg, and the arms form a rounded shape to enhance the aesthetic quality.

 4. à la Seconde